 6. B. Wernichowska, M. Kozłowski: Duchy polskie, PTTK Kraj 1985

-Castles nearby: Poznań - the royal castle from 13th century, rebuilt, 21 km Jezioro Góreckie - ruins of neo-Gothic 'castle' from 19th century, 22 km
+Castles nearby: Poznań - royal castle from the 13th century, rebuilt, 21 km Jezioro Góreckie - ruins of neo-Gothic 'castle' from the 19th century, 22 km

 On the other side of Zamkowa St., there is a modest but very interesting exhibition of nineteenth-century horse-drawn vehicles purchased by Jan Działyński during his stay in Paris in 1856.
-The purchase transaction included three carriages, differing in terms of purpose, dimensions and equipment and made by an English company Barker & Co.
+The purchase transaction included three carriages, differing in terms of purpose, dimensions and equipment and made by English company Barker & Co.
 The most expensive of the three was Dromeza, a sleeping coach adapted for long expeditions.
-The elegant Berline de Gala, equipped with a pull-out staircase, was used for representative but not too distant journeys, while short trips around the area were made using the open carriage Caleche.
-The collection of three well-made vehicles (Barker & Co. at the turn of the 19th and 20th century started cooperation with Rolls-Royce) is complemented by a country carriage owned by Kórnik Cultural Society.
+The elegant Berline de Gala was used for representative but not too distant journeys, while short trips around the area were made using the open carriage Caleche.
+The collection of three well-made vehicles (at the turn of the 19th and 20th century Barker & Co. started cooperation with Rolls-Royce) is complemented by a country carriage owned by Kórnik Cultural Society.

 The Kórnik Arboretum, located to the south of the castle, was founded by Tytus Działyński and his son Jan, who in the years 1830-80 transformed Baroque French geometrical garden into a romantic English-style landscape park with natural layout of avenues and trees.
 About 3,500 species of trees and shrubs grow in the 30 hectare botanical area, including many hundreds of old specimens naturally found in temperate zones of the northern hemisphere, especially lime, beech and oak trees.
-You can also find here a rich collection of birches, firs, cypresses, nut trees, lilacs and rhododendrons, as well as magnolias with the 160-year-old tree shrub, which are the pride of the Kórnik garden.
+You can also find here a rich collection of birches, firs, cypresses, nut trees, lilacs and rhododendrons, as well as over 160-year-old magnolias.
 The Arboretum belongs to the Institute of Dendrology of the Polish Academy of Sciences and is open to visitors all year.

 In a small village of Rogalin, 12 kilometers west of Kórnik, a beautiful palace and park complex, the seat of the Raczyński family.
 Its main element is the late-Baroque palace, erected in the years 1770-76 on the initiative of